AML-QKD: Adaptive Machine Learning Framework for Real-time Parameter Tuning in QKD: Proposed Framework

-Figure~\ref{fig:ppo_architecture} provides a detailed internal view of the OptiQKD Adaptive Control Layer, which utilizes an Actor-Critic architecture based on the Proximal Policy Optimization (PPO) algorithm.
-The module ingests the predicted future state $Y_{t+1}$ provided by the TCN state-tracking module and undergoes a state-preprocessing phase before being processed by two parallel neural networks.
+Figure~\ref{fig:ppo_architecture} provides a detailed internal view of the AML-QKD adaptive control layer, which utilizes an actor-critic architecture based on the Proximal Policy Optimization (PPO) algorithm.
+The module ingests the predicted future state $Y_{t+1}$ from the TCN state-tracking module and undergoes state preprocessing before being processed by two parallel neural networks.
 The Policy Network (Actor), denoted as $\pi_{\theta}(a|s)$, maps the input state to an action distribution from which a discrete or continuous action $a_t$ is sampled; this action represents the specific real-time adjustments for signal intensity ($\mu$), phase alignment ($\phi$), and basis probability ($p_Z$).
 Concurrently, the Value Network (Critic), $V_{\phi}(s)$, estimates the expected return of the current state to reduce gradient variance during training.
-Performance feedback is captured by the Reward Calculation block, which synthesizes the Secure Key Rate (SKR) and Quantum Bit Error Rate (QBER) into a scalar reward $R_t$.
-These transitions are stored in a Replay Bufferfor off-policy updates, where the PPO Optimization block applies a clipped surrogate objective to perform gradient descent.
+Performance feedback is captured by the Reward Calculation block, which synthesizes the Secure Key Rate (SKR), Quantum Bit Error Rate (QBER), and specific protocol info into a scalar reward $R_t$.
+These transitions are stored in a Replay Buffer for off-policy updates, where the PPO optimization block applies a clipped surrogate objective to perform gradient descent.
 This mechanism ensures that the parameter updates remain within a stable trust region, preventing the catastrophic degradation of the quantum key rate while maintaining rapid adaptability to environmental fluctuations.

-Advanced RL algorithms, such as Deep Q-Networks (DQN) or Proximal Policy Optimization (PPO), can be employed to handle the high-dimensional state and action spaces typical in QKD systems \cite{mnih2015, schulman2017}.
+Advanced Actor-Critic RL algorithms, specifically Proximal Policy Optimization (PPO), are employed in this framework to stably handle the continuous, high-dimensional action spaces required for fine-tuning physical QKD parameters \cite{schulman2017,sutton2018}.